At some point, your teen may ask, “Why should I go to college?” When they do, here are five reasons for college to share

 Have more opportunity.

 People who go to college open up their choices for jobs.
 Many jobs these days require a college degree.
 Plus, college graduates have less chance of losing their jobs.
-In 2016, the overall unemployment rate dropped to 4 percent — but as education levels go up, unemployment rates go down.
-For high school graduates, the unemployment rate was 5.2 percent, but it was only 2.7 percent for college graduates.
+As education levels go up, unemployment rates go down.
+In 2021, for high school graduates, the unemployment rate was 6.2 percent, but it was only 3.4 percent for college graduates.

 In college, students make new friends and other connections that will be helpful when it’s time to get started in a career.
 Those friends they make in college will help them get jobs, and these connections and networks will help them throughout their lives.